-Questions People Ask About Heaven
+Common Questions People Ask about Heaven

 There are many questions people ask about heaven.
-Some will not be answered until we get there.
+Some will not be answered until they get there.
 However, the Bible does provide answers to some of the questions people ask about heaven.
 Below are just a few of them.

 Why do Christians look forward to going to heaven?